husnn/the-pantry-people/README.md

 Without Docker (recommended for development)

 1. Install pnpm globally by running  `npm i -g pnpm`
-2. `pnpm dev` inside the project directory
+2. `pnpm install` inside the project directory
+3. `pnpm dev` to run both api and web and automatically reload on changes.

 With Docker